MostafaMGomaa/TODO/README.md

 - Add your tasks by press Add button or hit enter key
 - Clear all tasks by press clear button
+- Mark the task as compeleted task by press check mark button
+- Edit task by press on edit button